swaminathant/django-template-captcha/README.md

         return Data, text

-By adding this to session you can send that base64 image content to frontend and validate the session.
+Add the text to the session and you can send that base64 image content to frontend after then validate the frontend response value with stored session key.